McKnight Fellowships for Choreographers: Frequently Asked Questions (FAQs)

 Rental or lease agreement at least one year

-Utility statement in your name at MN address at least one year
+Utility statement in your name at Minnesota address at least one year

 What are the Fellowships for?